-Adrian’s background lies in both Computer Science as well as Business.
-He currently works on making blockchains scalable and interoperable, as an engineer, researcher as well a connection builder.
-His main interests lie within cross-chain communication, BFT consensus systems, and on-chain governance.
+Adrian is one of the founders of Cryptium Labs.
+He worked at Tendermint/Cosmos as a core developer.
+His current focus areas are making blockchains scalable and interoperable, as an engineer, researcher as well a connection builder.
+His main interests lie within cross-chain communication, BFT consensus systems, privacy-preserving systems, and on-chain governance.

-Awa worked as a data scientist and software engineer at Chainalysis and as a researcher at Cosmos.
-The areas of research she focuses on are applied cryptography for privacy and scalability of consensus algorithms, security in distributed and decentralised systems, and hardware security modules (HSMs).
+Awa is one of the founders of Cryptium Labs.
+She worked as a data scientist and software engineer at Chainalysis, specialised in the application of machine learning to distributed ledger data, and as a researcher at Cosmos.
+The areas of research she focuses on are applied cryptography for privacy and Proof-of-Stake security.

 Christopher Goes is a protocol developer & researcher at Tendermint/Cosmos primarily focused on inter-blockchain communication, formally verifiable smart contract languages, and proof-of-stake incentive design.
-He is also a co-founder of the validator company Cryptium Labs and the author of the Wyvern Ethereum DEX protocol.
+He is also a founder of Cryptium Labs and the author of the Wyvern Ethereum DEX protocol.

 Tomáš is a software engineer with a background in computer games, web development and finance.
 He strives for building robust, flexible and composable software, mainly with the help of statically-typed and functional languages.
 When not busy coding, he enjoys learning and thinking about practical applications of computer science, engineering and maths research.